helioforecast/py3DCORE/README.md

 3. if HelioSat fails to download kernels, download them manually and place them in the kernel folder

 In those folders, HelioSat will download and save the needed spacecraft data and corresponding kernels.
+If you want to use custom data not available online, place the datafile in .heliosat/data and set custom_data = True during fitting.